fuzzbop/emuMenu/README.md

 this with large collections in mind, but it is also the first thing I have written in a large number of years. there will be bad practice and things in place and it is very much so a work in progress

-requirements are python, python-sqlite3, python-qt5
+requirements are python3, python3-sqlite3, python3-qt5

 TODO:
 * make this read-me better